 For my analysis I was motivated by upsets in the tournament.
 To explore this, I needed some historical data that captures the seed of each team in the NCAA tournament.
 It turns out the Washington Post has a pretty great database for the past 33 years of the tournament.

 With the data in hand I began analyzing the average seed for each round based on tournament history.
 I then compared that average to what would be the expected average for that round.
 For example, in the Elite Eight you'd expect to have all 1 and 2 seeds, so the average would be 1.5.
-These values are depicted in the chart below as a gray line (actual round average) and red line (expected round average).
+These values are depicted in the chart below as a red line (actual round average) and green line (expected round average).

 As you can see there are some big differences between the expected and actual average of each round.
 It becomes apparent how these tournaments are so exciting - low seeds can really come out of nowhere and shift the landscape.
 The gap tends to increase the farther along in the tournament, which is likely a product of fewer teams and therefore more volatility.
 Some interesting years also start to emerge.
 In the 2011 final four UCONN was the best team at a 3 seed with VCU being the lowest seed at 11.
 Also, in the final four, Michigan State was the only 1 seed in 2000, with two other 8 seeds.
 And finally, in 2014 UCONN and Kentucky faced off in the National Championship as 7 and 8 seeds, respectively.

 All of this got me wondering - how do the individual seeds typically perform?
 To answer this question, I put together a distribution of the seeds over the past 33 years for each round.
 The bars show the percentage of those seeds that have made that round.